Marketing Tools Case Study

 At Carousell, I also designed tools that helped the marketing team run campaigns and improve engagement without needing much engineering support.
 The three features were built to work together as a connected system, each complementing the others.

-For the management page columns, we interviewed marketing stakeholders to find out which information was most important to show upfront.
+For the management page columns title, we interviewed marketing stakeholders to understand which information was most important to display upfront.

-In addition to the column titles, we learned that the team wanted a search function, filter by types and date of creation, since Special Collections usually run for a specific time period.
+In addition to the column titles, we learned that the team wanted a search function, filter by types and date of creation, since promotions usually run for a specific time period.
 This allows them to easily find which collections are active during a certain timeframe.

 When the fields are active